 Only after successful completion of the first term in good standing may the honors candidate proceed to the second term.
 Departmental honors will be awarded to students whose thesis receives a grade A- or better.
 The honors thesis is due no later than the last day of spring term.

 A minor in anthropology is available to undergraduate students in any major.
 Students should discuss their intention to minor in anthropology with the department's undergraduate adviser.
-A total of six courses are required for the minor: at least one course at the100 or 200 level, and three at the 300 level.
+A total of seven courses are required for the minor.
 For the minor checklist, Click Here

 Each year, the department offers a freshman seminar.
 This seminar aims at introducing a small group of freshman students to anthropology through discussion and research on a particular issue or topic.
 As an inaugural journey into the world of contemporary anthropology, freshman seminar encourages class participation, student cooperation, group projects and active research.